MDes Set Design

 For more information please click here.

 The film & TV sector has reached a critical point in its development.
 The convergence of Creative Media Industries and Film Industries has given rise to a more expressive and experimental approach to set design.
-The challenges posed by such an approach will be met by our BA (Hons) Set Design degree and the pioneering students who begin their creative journey with us.
+The challenges posed by such an approach will be met by our MDes (Hons) Set Design degree and the pioneering students who begin their creative journey with us.